 fed to frail, older

 older rabbits may fed

 When should you not feed oranges to rabbits?

 If you notice any changes in your rabbit’s stool, stop giving your rabbits oranges or any sugary treats.

-Feeding unnecessary food sugary treats when your rabbit already has digestive issues would further exacerbate the problem.
-If you suspect any changes in your rabbit’s stool like its consistency, color, or size, immediately remove any other food except hay.
+Feeding unnecessary foods like sugary treats when your rabbit already has digestive issues would further exacerbate the problem.
+If you suspect any changes in your rabbit’s stool, like its consistency, color, or size, immediately remove any other food except hay.